SCHOOL PROGRAMS AND WRITING WORKSHOPS

 -Mariemont (OH) Schools

 Shelley loves to visit libraries.
-She offers Skype sessions for book and writing clubs, as well as family programs featuring hands-on activities.
+She offers Skype sessions for book clubs, as well as family programs featuring hands-on activities.
 Her books connect well with Makerspace and STEM.
 Email firstname.lastname@example.org for program fees and scheduling.

 “It was my favorite assembly ever.” -Hayley, 2017